Skip to contents

 n_sim

-Integer; number of Monte Carlo jitter simulations per track.
+Integer; number of Monte Carlo jitter simulations per trackway.
 Default is 200.

 distribution